seaweediman/tp/docs/team/seaweediman.md

 * **Enhancements: Updated commands to automatically update all relevant lists displayed on the GUI at the end of a command's execution.**
   * Before, after every command, the lists will not update automatically and only updates when you click on the person, position or interview card.
 Now, after each command, the lists will be updated automatically.
   * Highlights : This required changing the constructor of `CommandResult` to take in an enum `CommandType`.
-In `MainWindow`, new methods were created to handle updating specific lists for different types of commands. <br>
+In `MainWindow`, new methods were created to handle updating specific lists for different types of commands.
-    e.g If the command is of `CommandType` `POSITION`, `MainWindow::handleP()` is called to update all 3 lists.
   * Refer to [Issue #219](https://github.com/AY2122S1-CS2103T-W13-1/tp/issues/219) and [PR #232](https://github.com/AY2122S1-CS2103T-W13-1/tp/pull/232) for more details.

 * **Enhancements: Updated `add_c` and `edit_c` so that it throws an error when a closed `Position` is inputted.**